jmagallones/Final-RGDY-Project/content/docs/what-is-covid/_index.md

 ## The Testing Process

 If you develop symptoms for COVID-19, you must self-isolate and contact your GP to arrange for a COVID-19 test.
-You will receive an appointment for your test and either be tested at a test centre or in your home.
+You will receive an appointment for your test, and either be tested at a test centre or in your home.
 With both options, a healthcare worker will insert a swab to the back of your nasopharyngeal cavity and throat to take a sample of your saliva and mucus.
 The sample will then be taken to a lab centre for analysis.
 Usually, it can take up to 3 days to receive your results.

 * If you test **negative**, then you do not have the virus and no longer have to self-isolate.
 * If you do test **positive** for the virus, you must continue to self-isolate until you no longer have symptoms for 5 or more days.
 You will then need to get re-tested and have a second negative result to stop self-isolation.